Z323323/Concepts-regarding-attacks-on-Merkle-commitments/README.md

 >- $\vdots$
 >- $Pr(collision\\_step\\_2^{93}) = 1 - e^{- ((2^{35} + 2^{35} + 2^{35} + 2^{35} \dots)^{2} / 2^{257})} = 1 - e^{- ((2^{35 + 93})^{2} / 2^{257})} = 1 - e^{- ((2^{128})^{2} / 2^{257})} = 1 - e^{- (2^{256} / 2^{257})} = 1 - e^{- (1 / 2)} = 1 - \frac{1}{\sqrt{e}} = 1 - \frac{1}{1,648721271} = 1 - 0,60653066 = 0,39346934 \approx 40\\%$

 Basically, in order to break one single fucking hash of SHA256 we'd need the computation power of the whole umanity for more than $1$ year + we should break the laws of reality.
-Gemini states the actual hash (SHA256) power of humanity in an year is around $2^{94}$ trials in an year.
+Gemini says the actual hash (SHA256) power of humanity in an year is around $2^{94}$ trials.
 I'm not checking this result but I'll believe it's correct since SHA256 and this particular stuff is quite famous because of Bitcoin.
 We should by the way restrict this result a lot because of I/O bottleneck.
 SHA256 is literally god's power proof.

 ## Actual biggest threats to SHA security